 Easy to make Halloween dessert recipes are a must this time of the year.
 These cream cheese filled chocolate cupcakes are the perfect Halloween treats for your little ghosts and goblins to devour.

-For this cupcake recipe I used a box cake mix but by adding a cheesecake filling changed that old box cake mix up.
+For this cupcake recipe, I used a box cake mix but adding a cheesecake filling changed that old box cake mix up.

 For the cheesecake filling, you will need; sugar, egg, cream cheese, and your choice of food coloring.